 The new discovery in mammals may help scientists know more about consciousness

-No one knew it until now, but scientists have just detected a giant neuron wrapped around the entire circumference of the brain.
 An article in Science Alert reports that the neuron is “so densely connected across both hemispheres, it could finally explain the origins of consciousness.”
 The research was presented at a meeting last month of the Brain Research though Advancing Innovative Neurotechnologies initiative in Bethesda, Maryland.

 The recently discovered neuron is one of three that have been found in a mammal’s brain using a new imaging technique.
 Researchers who found it say the largest one wraps about the brain like a “crown of thorns.”
-This neuron emanates from one of the best-connected regions of the brain that we still know very little about, an area called the claustrum, a thin sheet of gray matter believed to control consciousness in some way.
+This neuron emanates from one of the best-connected regions of the brain that we still know very little about called the claustrum, a thin sheet of gray matter believed to control consciousness in some way.
 The claustrum is so densely connected to several crucial brain areas that Francis Crick, a scientist famous for the DNA double helix discovery, refers to it as a “conductor of consciousness.”